MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/screen-sizes-and-breakpoints-for-responsive-design.md

 - Use one column/region at a time.
 - Use an icon to represent search (don't show a search box).
 - Put the [navigation pane](../controls-and-patterns/navigationview.md) in overlay mode to conserve screen space.
-- If you're using the [master details pattern](../controls-and-patterns/master-details.md), use the stacked presentation mode to save screen space.
+- If you're using the [list details pattern](../controls-and-patterns/list-details.md), use the stacked presentation mode to save screen space.

 ### Medium
 - Set left and right window margins to 24px to create a visual separation between the left and right edges of the app window.